Voltstro-Studios/VoltRpc/docs/articles/proxy-generation.md

 ## Usage

 The generator will generate proxies for any `interface` marked with an `GenerateProxy` attribute.
-By default the generator will generate classes with the name `<InterfaceName>_GeneratedProxy`.
-To override this, use the `GeneratedName` to set what the name will be.
+By default the generator will generate classes with the name `<InterfaceName>_GeneratedProxy` and with the namespace `VoltRpc.Proxy.Generated`.
+To override both of these, use the `GeneratedName` to set what the name should be, and `GeneratedNamespace` to set what the namespace should be.

 For example:
 ```csharp